The Foundation for a Meaningful Life

 In TMA, students continue to develop their critical and analytical thinking skills, using the historical concepts of significance, context, perspective, cause and effect, continuity, and agency to examine primary and secondary source material.
 Class discussion, writing, and projects allow students to demonstrate mastery of the content and apply their understanding skills in creative ways.

-Upper School science practices have been adopted from the National Resource Council’s A Framework for K-12 Science Education: Practices, Crosscutting Concepts, and Core Ideas (2012) and directly build upon the practices from the Lower School.
+Upper School science practices have been adopted from the National Resource Council’s A Framework for K-12 Science Education: Practices, Crosscutting Concepts, and Core Ideas and build on the practices from the Lower School.
 Students who demonstrate success in upper school science courses will be able to:

 Throughout the year, biological concepts and unifying themes come to life as pressing real-world issues are brought into the classroom, such as genetic engineering, stem cell technology, climate change, intelligent design, and science denialism.
 Students learn to observe the world from a scientific perspective, using scientific methodology to produce reliable data.
 As they study biochemistry, students learn why organismal structure and function is essential to understanding organismal survival.
 Cell biology introduces students to the cell as the basic unit of life, and investigations focus on how cell structure enables life processes to occur.
 Students also study genetics and evolutionary biology, focusing on the mechanisms of inheritance, the process of evolution, and the unity and diversity of life on Earth.
 Students investigate organismal diversity and how interconnected systems work together to sustain life.
 To finish the year, students delve into ecology, exploring organismal interactions with the physical environment around Fay.